Congratulations on your decision to be a personal trainer! You’ve picked a career that will change lives and is personally fulfilling.

 According to the NCSF website, CPTs work with:

-- Individuals on client-specific goals
+- Individuals with client-specific goals

 - Individuals preparing for specific events